 This requires that the iPhone is compatible with your carrier of choice and that you've got service on that carrier.
-Unlocked also iPhones don't get all features of iPhones on official carriers (Visual Voicemail is one notable feature that can only be used on AT&T, thanks to Apple products being present in AT&T's network to support it).
+Unlocked also iPhones don't get all features of iPhones on official carriers (Visual Voicemail is one notable feature that can only be used on official iPhone carriers, thanks to Apple products being present in those carriers' network to support it).

 Still, with an unlocked iPhone, you have more choice and may be able to pay less for your service or get better coverage.

 So, while unlocking and jailbreaking an iPhone aren't the same thing, they both have the same result: giving the user more control over their iPhone, iPad, or iPod touch.